sportlane/erlaws/README.txt

 Erlaws provides Erlang interfaces to various Amazon WebService offerings.

-This code is no longer maintained, so feel free to fork it.

 -- original documentation from Google Code wiki --

 = Description =